Comparing Vontier (NYSE:VNT) & Badger Meter (NYSE:BMI)

-Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT) are both mid-cap computer and technology companies, but which is the better stock?
-We will compare the two businesses based on the strength of their profitability, analyst recommendations, dividends, valuation, risk, institutional ownership and earnings.
+Vontier (NYSE:VNT) and Badger Meter (NYSE:BMI) are both mid-cap business services companies, but which is the superior business?
+We will compare the two businesses based on the strength of their institutional ownership, earnings, risk, profitability, analyst recommendations, dividends and valuation.

 Analyst Recommendations

-This is a summary of current recommendations and price targets for Badger Meter and Vontier, as provided by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Vontier and Badger Meter, as provided by MarketBeat.

 |Sell Ratings